 The first floor has beautifully done households of various tribes.
 With a specialty of each highlighted like the Editing design of Savara tribe, circular hut with a conical roof of Chenchus, liquor making of Lambadas from Babool tree, garments made from Adda leaves by Porja tribe, soothsayers of Yerukala tribe, conical huts of Yanodis and masks of Naikpod tribe.

 In between spaces they display common things like weekly markets, weighing measures, household equipment, and deities that sometimes happen to be ancestors as well.
-The second floor showcases the musical instruments.
+The second floor showcases musical instruments.
 I found Rim Zim made out of bamboo with grooves in it quite interesting.
 There are hunting and fishing equipment along with an array of traps, different for different catches like fish, rats, rabbits, and birds.
 There is agricultural equipment with a noise making bird scare followed by handicrafts in bell metal, wrought iron, and terracotta.
 I particularly liked a chappal or slipper made out of tree bark and bamboo strings.
 The displays end with a depiction of a burial scene.

 Museum office houses a small library that you can access.
 Brochures are available but you need to purchase them.
 Besides the museum building, tribal hut shaped structures have been erected.
 Looks like with intent to sell tribal products, but they lie in an abandoned state as of now.
-There is also a small amphitheater that does not seem to have been used till now.
+There is also a small amphitheater that does not seem to have been used until now.
 Since there is no museum shop, you can ask the caretaker to show you items for sale.
 They will bring them out of a series of Steel Almirahs.
 There is supposed to be a tribal products shop as well.
 But it was closed when I visited the museum.

 Well maintained displays